 3. COLLECTION OF INFORMATION

-We know that you can be picky sometimes to find significant other; therefore, we may ask you to provide further details such as your family background, i.e., where were your parents from, religious belief, nationality, ethnicity, and caste.
-However, this information is important to some but if you do not want to provide too many details, you can leave it as optional.
+We know that you can be picky sometimes to find significant other; therefore, we may ask you to provide further details such as your family background, i.e., where were your parents from, religious belief, nationality, ethnicity and caste.
+However, this information is important to some but if you do not want to provide too much details, you can leave it as optional.

 4. COOKIES AND OTHER SIMILAR DATA